veselin465/GameRoom-Project/README.md

 When starting the app, make sure that the target project is JobSearching.

 Idea of the app:
 Users register to the app.
-The first registered is the admin.
-The admin creates other user accounts and registers games.
-All users can sign up for a game, starting with defualt of 100 points.
-For test purposes, tournaments are hosted where the current user gets random scores for all games they have signed up for.
+The first registered user should be added via SQL query.
+The first account gets admin role.
+The admin can create other user accounts and register games.
+Logged in users can sign up for a game, starting with defualt of 100 points.
+For test purposes, tournaments are being hosted where the current user gets random scores for all games they have signed up for.